assofiejakobsson/Rock-paper-scissors-game/README.md

 ### Content

-- __My Game Select Buttons I've used a lot of the code from Code insintute "Portfolio Project Scope-video".__
+- __For my Game select buttons, I've used a lot of the code from Code insintute "Portfolio Project Scope-video".__
 - __I also got some help with the game over function from my mentor and tutor.__
 - __I have taken a lot of code from this [youtube video](https://www.youtube.com/watch?v=RwFeg0cEZvQ)__
 - __The color did I take from [W3Schools](https://www.w3schools.com/colors/colors_mixer.asp).__